-This article, written by Mal Walker, Manager at Logistics Bureau, was first published in the January / February 2018 issue of MHD Supply Chain Solutions.
+This article, written by Mal Walker, formerly a manager at Logistics Bureau, was first published in the January / February 2018 issue of MHD Supply Chain Solutions.
+It has since been expanded with some additional details about warehouse and inventory management services from Logistics Bureau.

 The 7 Key Warehouse Processes